dotansimha/graphql-code-generator/docs/templates/typescript-common.md

 ---
-id: typescript-typings
+id: typescript-common
-title: Basic TypeScript Typings Template
+title: TypeScript Common
 ---

 This is the most basic TypeScript template and it can generate typings which can be used both in client and server, given a GraphQL schema.